-Clemson hasn’t lost a football game since falling to Alabama in the national championship on January 1, 2017.
-They avenged that loss with a perfect season and title of their own in 2018.
+Clemson hasn’t lost a football game since falling to Alabama in the national championship on January 1, 2018.
+The Tigers avenged that loss with a perfect season and title of their own in the 2018 season.

 Clemson Tigers 2019 full football schedule

 Here is the full, detailed schedule for Clemson’s 2019 football season, with past games and results first, then the TV schedule for future games below.

 |Georgia Tech||Thursday, Aug.
 29||8 p.m.||Clemson, SC||W, 52-14|